 Born in 1948, Larry Harvey grew up on a small farm on the outskirts of Portland, Oregon.
-In the late 1970's he moved to San Francisco, and soon discovered the city's thriving underground art scene.
-In 1986 he founded Burning Man at a local beach, and has guided its progress ever since.
-Larry is currently Founding Board Member and Chief Philosophic Officer of Burning Man Project.
-He scripts and co-curates Burning Man's annual art theme and collaborates with artists in creating aspects of the art theme and the design of Black Rock City.
-Larry also writes articles and essays for the Project's website.
-As spokesperson for Burning Man, he is frequently interviewed by reporters, and has lectured on subjects as diverse as art, religion, civic planning and the rise of cyber-culture in the era of the Internet.
-Larry is also a political planner, supervising the organization's lobbying efforts and frequently attending meetings with state, county and federal agencies.
+In the late 1970s he moved to San Francisco, and soon discovered the city's thriving underground art scene.
+In 1986 he founded Burning Man at a local beach, and guided its progress from that moment until his death in 2018.
+Larry was Founding Board Member and Chief Philosophic Officer of Burning Man Project.
+He scripted and co-curated Burning Man's annual art theme and collaborated with artists in creating aspects of the art theme and the design of Black Rock City.
+Larry also wrote articles and essays for the Project's website.
+As spokesperson for Burning Man, he was frequently interviewed by reporters, and lectured on subjects as diverse as art, religion, civic planning and the rise of cyber-culture in the era of the Internet.
+Larry was also a political planner, supervising the organization's lobbying efforts and frequently attending meetings with state, county and federal agencies.